H. Gordon Skilling: In Czechoslovakia

 Skilling's first visit to Czechoslovakia was in 1937, to research his doctoral thesis in Czech history from the University of London, on the topic of relations between Czechs and Germans in 19th century Bohemia.
-On 4 September 1937 he attended Thomas Garrigue Masaryk's last public appearance as president, at the anniversary commemoration of the Battle of Zborov in Strahov Stadium in Prague.
+On 4 September 1937 he attended Tomáš Garrigue Masaryk's last public appearance as president, at the anniversary commemoration of the Battle of Zborov in Strahov Stadium in Prague.
 Working as a broadcaster for shortwave radio service Radiojournal, a forerunner of Radio Prague, Skilling was in Prague in September 1938 when the Munich Agreement was signed, and was still in the country the following March when the Nazi occupation of Czechoslovakia began.
 During this period he also worked on news broadcasts for NBC and CBS.
 Skilling left Prague in April 1939, to finish his doctoral research in Nazi-ruled Vienna.

 Post-war

 After World War II Skilling visited the country many more times.
-During the communist era, Skilling was an active supporter of dissidents such as Vaclav Havel, who he visited at his cottage in Hrádeček, and the wider Charter 77 movement, smuggling newspapers, journals, and books into the country to encourage dissident activists, including his own book, Charter 77 and Human Rights in Czechoslovakia, which was strongly supportive of the movement.
+During the communist era, Skilling was an active supporter of dissidents such as Václav Havel, who he visited at his cottage in Hrádeček, and the wider Charter 77 movement, smuggling newspapers, journals, and books into the country to encourage dissident activists, including his own book, Charter 77 and Human Rights in Czechoslovakia, which was strongly supportive of the movement.
 As an academic historian, Skilling produced a number of works about Czechoslovak history and culture, and collected many Czechoslovak samizdat publications, now housed in the University of Toronto library.

 Skilling was awarded the Innis-Gérin Medal in 1981, a prize awarded by the Royal Society of Canada for distinguished contribution to the literature of the social sciences.
-In 1992, Skilling received the Order of the White Lion, Czechoslovakia's highest honour, from President Vaclav Havel.
+In 1992, Skilling received the Order of the White Lion, Czechoslovakia's highest honour, from President Václav Havel.